 growth for a fashion brand.

-with an external industry partner to address contemporary issues related to communicating the core values and codes of a brand.
+an external industry partner to address contemporary issues related to communicating the core values and codes of a brand.

 For the research capstone, students develop the intellectual and organizational skills necessary to carry out and complete a major project as an individual body of research, whether it is a case study, business plan, or practical